-A little bit of Chicago in Bristol
+A little bit of Chicago in Bristol (Update 2020)

 I know it’s not architectural reclamation or antiques but quite interesting never the less.
 I stumbled upon this great Green tiled facade in the Old Market area of Bristol a few Months ago.
 After driving and walking past it for many, many years it just so happened I stopped to answer the phone and there it was.
 Yes I am aware that I am probably the only person in Bristol that hasn't noticed it, but there you are.